mick-schroeder/PotatoGame/ASSET_LICENSE.md

 ## Default Asset License (CC BY-NC 4.0)

-- Original copy, localisations, art and audio assets, level templates, and branding elements in this repository are © 2025 Mick Schroeder, LLC. and licensed under [Creative Commons Attribution-NonCommercial 4.0](https://creativecommons.org/licenses/by-nc/4.0/).
+- All files in the `Resources/` directory (original copy, localisations, art/audio assets, level templates, and branding elements) are © 2025 Mick Schroeder, LLC. and licensed under [Creative Commons Attribution-NonCommercial 4.0](https://creativecommons.org/licenses/by-nc/4.0/).
+See `PotatoGame/Resources/LICENSE` for the full text.
 - Non-commercial use, modification, and sharing are allowed with attribution.
 Commercial use requires express written permission.
 - Branded content and production assets shipped in the App Store build are not included here.
+- Third-party assets included in `Resources/` (listed below) retain their original licenses.

 ---